-You can try this sleep apnea test to see if you are likely to have sleep apnea, and share your results with your family doctor at your next appointment.
+You can try a sleep apnea quiz to see if you are likely to have sleep apnea, and share your results with your family doctor at your next appointment.

 You can also contact your local VitalAire clinic.
 Our respiratory therapists can determine your risk of having sleep apnea, and in some provinces help assess it as part of our unique sleep health program.

 Sign-up to receive helpful tips, facts and exclusive offers that can make your sleep apnea treatment comfortable and effective.Subscribe to SleepTalk Newsletter

 Performing your sleep apnea test at an overnight sleep clinic is extensive and may be recommended by your doctor if your symptoms are uncertain, if you have associated chronic conditions, or if you live in certain regions.

 The sleep clinic test is supervised by a qualified sleep technician who takes notes and prepares a comprehensive report of all the tested parameters at the end of the test.

 An independent sleep physician will then review your results, provide a sleep apnea diagnosis, and recommend the next steps for your treatment, when necessary.

 In Ontario and Manitoba all sleep apnea tests are done at an overnight sleep clinic.
 Such tests are also available in the rest of the country as needed.